-- The state’s 12 existing casinos would get first crack at online gambling licenses.
+- The state’s 13 casinos got first crack at online gambling licenses.
 Licenses are divided up by the three types of games: slots, poker and table games.

 - Tax rates come in at 54 percent for online slots and 16 percent for online poker and table games.

 - The gaming expansion also means that PA will allow VGTs in truck stop locations as well as new Category 4 mini-casinos.

 When can you gamble online?
 That’s not known yet, but it should be sometime within the next couple months.

 New York online poker

 New York made significant headway in the fight to regulate online poker in 2016 and 2017, with legislation making it past the introductory phase for the first time.
 Online poker passed the Senate in both years, but little progress was made in 2018.

 New York voters: Use this simple tool to urge your lawmakers to pass an online poker bill this year.
 It only takes a minute.